-1010.
+- 1010.
 Foundations of Officership (1).

-This course features an introduction to life in the U.S. Army.
+Features an introduction to life in the U.S. Army.
 Topics include leadership; the unique duties and responsibilities of officers; the organization and role of the Army; basic life skills pertaining to fitness and communication; and an analysis of Army values and expected ethical behavior.
-Taken in conjunction with MILS 1041.

-1020.
+Fall semester only; taken in conjunction with MILS 1011. - 1011.
+Freshman Fall Leadership Lab (1).
+Leadership Lab is required for all Army ROTC students.
+The student will receive training in drill and ceremonies, field craft, individual movement techniques, squad tactics, map reading and land navigation, first aid, and use and maintenance of the M16 rifle.
+Fall semester only; taken in conjunction with MILS 1010. - 1020.
 Basic Leadership (1).

-This course provides students with a basic knowledge of common military skills and presents the fundamental leadership concepts and doctrine of the U.S. Army.
+Provides students with a basic knowledge of common military skills and presents the fundamental leadership concepts and doctrine of the U.S. Army.
 Topics include the practice of basic skills that underlie effective problem solving; application of active listening and feedback skills; examination of factors that influence leader and group effectiveness; and an examination of the officer experience.
-Taken in conjunction with MILS 1041.
+Spring semester only; taken in conjunction with MILS 1021. - 1021.
+Freshman Spring Leadership Lab (1).
 Leadership Lab is required for all Army ROTC students.
-The student will receive training in drill and ceremonies, field craft, individual movement techniques, squad tactics, map reading and land navigation, first aid, and use and maintenance of the M16 Rifle.
+The student will receive continued training in drill and ceremonies, field craft, individual movement techniques, squad tactics, map reading and land navigation, first aid, and use and maintenance of the M16 Rifle.
+Spring semester only; taken in conjunction with MILS 1020. - 2010.

-2010.
 Individual Leadership Studies (2).

-This course develops the knowledge of self, self-confidence, and individual leadership skills as well as develops problem solving and critical thinking skills and the application of communication, feedback, and conflict resolution.
+Develops the knowledge of self, selfconfidence, and individual leadership skills as well as develops problem solving and critical thinking skills and the application of communication, feedback, and conflict resolution.
 Areas to be trained include personal development, goal setting, communication, problem solving and decision-making, leadership, teamwork, the group process, stress management, and physical fitness.
-Taken in conjunction with MILS 2041.

-2020.
+Fall semester only; taken in conjunction with MILS 2011. - 2011.
+Sophomore Fall Leadership Lab (1).
+Leadership Lab is required for all Army ROTC students.
+The students will receive training in drill, physical training, rappelling, water survival, marksmanship, night operations, and land navigation.
+Fall semester only; taken in conjunction with MILS 2010. - 2020.
 Leadership and Teamwork (2).

-This course focuses on self-development guided by knowledge of self and group processes by focusing on challenging current beliefs, knowledge, and skills.
+Focuses on self-development guided by knowledge of self and group processes by focusing on challenging current beliefs, knowledge, and skills.
 Taken in conjunction with MILS 2041.
+Spring semester only; taken in conjunction with MILS 2021.

+284 AUBURN UNIVERSITY MONTGOMERY 2041.
+Sophomore Spring Leadership Lab (1).
 Leadership Lab is required for all Army ROTC students.
-The student will receive training in drill, physical training, rappelling, water survival, tactics, marksmanship, night operations, and land navigation.
+The student will receive continue training in drill, physical training, rappelling, water survival, tactics, marksmanship, night operations, and land navigation.
+Spring semester only; taken in conjunction with MILS 2020.